pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/2_data_models_and_firestore_converters/instructions.md

 |___ users (Map)
 ```

-To represent it as a data model in Dart, we create a class named `Poll`.
-This class will have a property for each field in the document.
+To represent it as a data model in Dart, you will create a class named `Poll`.
+This class will have a property matching each field in the Firestore document.

 ```dart
 class Poll {